wp-plugins/child-theme-configurator/readme.txt

 5. Example of the Preview CSS Panel.

 == Changelog ==

+= 1.1.8 =
+* Added reorder sequence and important flag functionality.
+Fixed bug where multiple inputs with same selector/rule combo were assigned the same id.
+Fixed bug in the shorthand encoding routine.

 = 1.1.7 =
 * Added tutorial video to help tabs.